 Safety features are standard, front and rear disc brakes, controlled by the hand and the foot respectively, and comes with a rather hefty 3.5 liter tank.
 This cool 125cc dirt bike is for riders under 220 pounds.
 Some assembly is required.

 Want to read customer reviews?
-Use this link to find out (and get the best deal).
+Use this link to find out.
 Have fun!